 In early January 2017, the CRA began an international tax audit of Alaris with respect to its 2013, 2014 and 2015 taxation years and in December 2017, the CRA issued a letter proposing adjustments relating to intercompany services provided by Alaris to its foreign subsidiaries.
 If unsuccessfully defended, the audit would likely result in a onetime payment of an amount that is immaterial to the Corporation.
 Alaris strongly disagrees with the CRA's assessment and intends to vigorously defend its tax filing position.
-The two parties continue to work through this matter, and currently, Alaris has not formally been reassessed by the CRA.
+The two parties continue to work through this matter.